This document introduces a set of useful diagram types and a subset of ArchiMate elements.

 The Service-Driven Approach (SDA) method starts from identifying the goals of the development target (the WHY) first.
 Then the concerning business service is analyzed e.g. as follows: WHAT are the customer groups and processes HOW the service is produced.
 In addition, WHAT are the application services, applications and technologies that are used (figure below).

-The Service-Driven Approach (SDA) covers all the relevant aspects for analyzing and visualizing a business service as follows:
+The Service-Driven Approach (SDA) covers all the relevant aspects for analyzing and visualizing a business service.
+The method goes as follows:

-- Business process(es), business functions and related business actors,
+- Define Business process(es) & functions and related business actors, to realize the business service(s),

-- Technology platforms (system softwares, servers, communication networks & -components).
+- Define Technology platforms (system softwares, servers, comm. networks etc.), to realize tech. services.

 All of these elements can all be analyzed and visualized with the following diagram types (introduced in this document): Goals View-, Business Model Canvas-, Layered View- and Interaction View diagrams – depending on the case, and what is appropriate to fit for the purpose.